Grade II* listed buildings in Greater Manchester

-There are 238 Grade II* listed buildings in Greater Manchester, England.
-In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade II* structures are those considered to be "particularly significant buildings of more than local interest".
-In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Culture, Media and Sport.
+There are 242 Grade II* listed buildings in Greater Manchester, England.
+In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural or historic interest.
+Grade II* structures are those considered to be "particularly important buildings of more than special interest".
+In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with the Secretary of State for Culture, Media and Sport, advised by Historic England, a non-departmental public body sponsored by the Department for Culture, Media and Sport.

-The metropolitan county of Greater Manchester is made up of 10 metropolitan boroughs: Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.
-The Grade II* buildings in each borough are listed separately.
-Manchester, the world's first industrialised city, has 80 of Greater Manchester's 238 Grade II* listed buildings, the highest number of any borough.
-Bury has the least, with only eight.
-The River Irwell forms the boundary between Salford and Trafford, so one listed structure, Barton Swing Aqueduct, has been listed under both Salford and Trafford.
+The metropolitan county of Greater Manchester comprises 10 metropolitan boroughs: Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford, and Wigan.
+Manchester, the world's first industrialised city, contains 81 of the county's 242 Grade II* listed buildings, the highest number of any borough; Bury has the fewest, with 10.
+The River Irwell forms part of the boundary between Salford and Trafford, and one structure—the Barton Swing Aqueduct—lies on this boundary and is therefore included in both borough lists.
+This duplication is reflected in the official total of 242.

 Most of Greater Manchester's listed buildings date from the Victorian and Edwardian periods.
-According to an Association for Industrial Archaeology publication, Greater Manchester is "one of the classic areas of industrial and urban growth in Britain, the result of a combination of forces that came together in the 18th and 19th centuries: a phenomenal rise in population, the appearance of the specialist industrial town, a transport revolution, and weak local lordship".
-Much of the region, historically a part of Lancashire, was at the forefront of textile manufacturing from the early 19th century until the early 20th century, and the county includes several former mill towns.
-Greater Manchester has a wealth of industrial heritage, represented by industrial architecture found throughout the county, but many of its Grade II* listed buildings have a municipal, ecclesiastic or other cultural heritage.
+According to a publication by the Association for Industrial Archaeology, Greater Manchester is "one of the classic areas of industrial and urban growth in Britain, the result of a combination of forces that came together in the 18th and 19th centuries: a phenomenal rise in population, the appearance of the specialist industrial town, a transport revolution, and weak local lordship".
+Much of the region, historically a part of Lancashire, was at the forefront of textile manufacturing from the early 19th until the early 20th century, and the county includes several former mill towns.
+Greater Manchester has a wealth of industrial heritage, represented by architecture found throughout the county, but many of its Grade II* listed buildings have a municipal, ecclesiastic or other cultural significance.

-It is uncertain which Grade II* listed structure in Greater Manchester is the oldest.
-However, three of the 238 buildings date from the 13th century.
-Brandlesholme Old Hall in Bury was once an open-hall cruck-framed house, originating in the 13th century, although altered and extended in the 16th century and completely remodelled in 1849.
-The Church of St Chad in Rochdale has a 13th-century tower (with an 1870 extension).
-And Mab's Cross in Wigan, the stump of a boundary cross, is probably 13th century in origin.
+Three of the 242 buildings date from the 13th century, although it is uncertain which is the oldest.
+Brandlesholme Old Hall in Bury was originally an open-hall cruck-framed house, dating from the 13th century, although it was altered and extended in the 16th century and completely remodelled in 1849.
+The Church of St Chad in Rochdale retains a 13th-century tower, with an extension added in 1870.
+Mab's Cross in Wigan, the stump of a boundary cross, is probably 13th century in origin.
 The newest Grade II* listed building in Greater Manchester is Wythenshawe Bus Depot, built in 1942.
-Because of the heavy impact of the Industrial Revolution on Greater Manchester, just under half of its Grade II* listed buildings (112, 47%) were completed in the 19th century.
+Owing to the heavy impact of the Industrial Revolution on Greater Manchester, just under half of its Grade II* listed buildings—119 structures, or 49%—were completed in the 19th century.